philipkierkegaard/animal_classification/reports/README.md

 >
 --- question 4 fill here ---

-We created a conda environment to isolate our dependencies from other projects, where we installed the nececcary dependencies as we went along and faced new challenges.
-We then regularly updated our requirements.txt and requirements_dev.txt with the command pipreqs --force which would read the project and check which dependencies.
-When a member then needed to be up to date with the requirements, we could run pip install -r requirements.txt.
+We managed dependencies in our project by creating a conda environment to isolate them from other projects.
+As we encountered new challenges, we installed the necessary packages within this environment to ensure everything was organized and consistent.
+To keep track of these dependencies, we regularly updated requirements.txt and requirements_dev.txt using the command pipreqs --force, which scans the project and automatically lists all the required dependencies.

+For a new team member to set up the exact same environment, they would first create a conda environment and activate it.
+Then, they could simply run pip install -r requirements.txt to install all the necessary packages for the project.
+This approach ensured that everyone worked in the same environment and minimized potential issues with missing or incompatible dependencies.
+It was a straightforward process that kept our project’s setup clear and easy to replicate.

 ### Question 5